 If you retire early on health grounds you will receive pensions increases even if this is before age 55 and will not need to wait till 55 to benefit from annual revaluation.

 Your additional pension increases from the date of purchase.
 It is increased while you are contributing to the scheme, if your benefits are deferred and when your pension comes into payment.
 If you took out an additional pension contract prior to 1 April 2011 then in service revaluation is linked to RPI and increase to benefits in payment to CPI.
 If you took out an additional pension contract after 31 March 2011 both in service revaluation and increases applied to the benefits in payment are linked to CPI.

 Who pays the increases on my NHS pension?

-If your pension includes an element of GMP (guaranteed minimum pension) then the cost will be shared between the NHS pension scheme and DWP (Department for Work and Pensions).
+If your pension includes an element of GMP (guaranteed minimum pension) then the cost of the increases applied to the GMP element of your NHS pension will be shared between the NHS pension scheme and DWP (Department for Work and Pensions).

 NHS pensions will meet the full cost of increasing your NHS pension accrued before 6 April 1978.

 The cost of increasing your NHS pension accrued between 6 April 1978 to 5 April 1988 is shared.
 NHS pensions will meet the cost of increasing the non-GMP element of your NHS pension.
 The DWP will meet the cost of the increases to the GMP element of your pension which is paid as part of your state pension.

 The cost of increasing your NHS pension accrued between 6 April 1988 to 5 April 1997 is shared.
 NHS pensions will meet the cost of increasing the non-GMP element of your NHS pension plus the first 3% of any increase to be applied to the GMP element of your pension.
 The DWP will meet the cost of any pensions increase to be applied to the GMP element of your pension, where the annual increase exceeds 3%, and this part of the increase will be paid as part of your state pension.